wme7/Matlab2CPP/README.md

 # Matlab2CPP
-Example files I've been developing to get become more familiar in programming multiple GPUs.
+Some example files I've been developing to become more familiar in programming multiple GPUs.
+Happy GPU programming! ;D